-At its January 2023 and April 2023 meetings, the Unitil Corporation Board of Directors declared quarterly dividends on the Company's common stock of \$0.405 per share.
+At its January 2023, April 2023, and July 2023 meetings, the Unitil Corporation Board of Directors declared quarterly dividends on the Company's common stock of \$0.405 per share.
 These quarterly dividends result in a current effective annualized dividend rate of \$1.62 per share, representing an unbroken record of quarterly dividend payments since trading began in Unitil's common stock.

-The Company's earnings are seasonal and are typically higher in the first and fourth quarters when customers use natural gas for heating purposes.
+The Company's earnings historically have been seasonal and typically have been higher in the first and fourth quarters when customers use natural gas for heating purposes.

-The Company will hold a quarterly conference call to discuss first quarter 2023 results on Tuesday, May 2, 2023, at 10:00 a.m.
+The Company will hold a quarterly conference call to discuss second quarter 2023 results on Tuesday, August 1, 2023, at 10:00 a.m.
 Eastern Time.
 This call is being webcast.
 This call, financial and other statistical information contained in the Company's presentation on this call, and information required by Regulation G regarding non-GAAP financial measures can be accessed in the Investor Relations section of Unitil's website, unitil.com.